featurevisor/featurevisor/docs/groups.md

 The slot's percentage determines what's the maximum percentage value you can use in your Feature's rollout rules.

 In the example above, the maximum percentage value you can use in `firstFeature` and `secondFeature` is 50.

+Here's how the `firstFeature` would look like in that case:

 ```yml
 # features/firstFeature.yml